GES

 Vesara Style (Deccan Hybrid)

-A hybrid style blending Nagara and Dravida elements, primarily found in the Deccan region (Karnataka, Maharashtra).
-Patronized by the Chalukyas of Badami, Rashtrakutas, and Hoysalas.
-Features include stellate (star-shaped) plans, highly ornate walls with intricate carvings, and towers that combine elements of both shikhara and vimana.
-Key examples: Durga Temple at Aihole (apsidal plan), Virupaksha Temple at Pattadakal (UNESCO site), and the Hoysala temples at Belur, Halebidu, and Somnathpur (Chennakesava, Hoysaleswara, Keshava temples) known for their soapstone carvings of extraordinary detail.
+The Vesara style blends Nagara and Dravida elements and appears primarily in the Deccan (Karnataka, Maharashtra).
+The Chalukyas of Badami, Rashtrakutas, and Hoysalas patronized it.
+Features include stellate (star-shaped) plans, highly ornate walls with intricate carvings, and towers combining shikhara and vimana elements.
+Key examples: Durga Temple at Aihole (apsidal plan), Virupaksha Temple at Pattadakal (UNESCO site), and the Hoysala temples at Belur, Halebidu, and Somnathpur (Chennakesava, Hoysaleswara, Keshava) famed for soapstone carvings of extraordinary detail.

 Rock-Cut Architecture